Getting Medicare or Medicaid if Approved for Disability

 Most states automatically grant Medicaid eligibility to those who are approved for SSI disability benefits.
 If you're approved for SSI in these states, you'll be eligible for Medicaid the month after you apply for SSI (as long as Social Security finds you were disabled at that point).

-But the federal government does allow states to have more restrictive Medicaid eligibility requirements than that of the SSI disability program, and some states don't automatically approve SSI recipients for Medicaid.
-The states with different eligibility criteria for Medicaid are Connecticut, Hawaii, Illinois, Indiana, Minnesota, Missouri, New Hampshire, North Dakota, Oklahoma, and Virginia.
+But the federal government does allow states to have more restrictive Medicaid eligibility requirements than the SSI disability program, and some states don't automatically approve SSI recipients for Medicaid.

 All of these states, however, allow Medicaid applicants to deduct their medical expenses from their income when the state Medicaid agency is determining their eligibility for Medicaid.
 This is called "spend-down" ability.
-For example, if the Medicaid income limit in Illinois is $700 per month, and a Medicaid applicant has $800 per month in income but pays $170 in medical expenses, the applicant would be eligible for Medicaid because of the spend-down.
+For example, if the Medicaid income limit in Illinois is $700 per month, and a Medicaid applicant gets $800 per month in income but has $170 in medical expenses, the applicant would be eligible for Medicaid because of the spend-down.

 If you live in one of the above states with different eligibility criteria, call your state's health and human services department about your state's Medicaid eligibility rules.